COSC3020/recurrence-analysis-cniemitalo/README.md

 #### My Answer

-I found the recurrence relation as 3T(n/3) + n^5, because the mystery function makes three recurence calls, dividing the input by three for each one.
+I found the recurrence relation as $3T(n/3) + n^5$, because the mystery function makes three recurence calls, dividing the input by three for each one.
 The remainder of the code is then a set of three nested loops, iterating through the input n^2, n, and n^2 times, for a total of n^5, or a constant value time that can be ignored in asymptotic analysis.
+The base case would be $T(n)=1$ for n <= 1 because the function returns, constant time, for any input less than or equal to one.

 $T(n) = 1,  n <= 1$